EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem-Class-4-Group-2/README.md

 ![image](https://github.com/EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem/assets/151207530/c1c5ff65-a1cd-4de0-9276-405532d89ab9)

-### Stage 7 - Routh A: Analyzing the properties' by Coming year Forecasted Revenue Quarterials in Washington, United States, by their Property Type
+### Stage 7 - Route A: Analyzing the properties' by Coming year Forecasted Revenue Quarterials in Washington, United States, by their Property Type
 Analyzing the properties' by Coming year Forecasted Revenue Quarterials in Washington, United States, by their Property Type was performed in this stage, while using the value_counts() method, followed by evaluation of the results by a Bar graph by using the the plot() method for each one of the above 4 DataFrames.
 This revealed that significantly the most common Type of the properties in the above Q1, Q2, and Q3 most common type was Entire Home.